Dropera: Background

 English experimental guitarist/composer Fred Frith and French experimental bass guitarist/composer Ferdinand Richard had previously worked together in other contexts before coming together as a duo to record this album.
 Frith was a founding member of the English avant-rock band Henry Cow and Richard a founding member of the French avant-rock band Etron Fou Leloublan.
 Their paths first crossed in the mid-1970s when Henry Cow began touring Europe.
 Contact consolidated in 1978 when the two bands and three others joined forces to form Rock in Opposition.
 In mid-1980 Etron Fou Leloublan (including Richard) recorded with Frith in France and Switzerland, and appeared on one side of Frith's 1981 solo LP, Speechless.
 Frith also played on and produced two of Etron Fou Leloublan's albums in 1982 and 1985.

 Content and reception

 Dropera is a "twisted rock opera" about the comic and surreal adventure of two diners in a French restaurant involving abduction, an aircraft crash, death and re-awakening.
-Frith and Richard composed the music, and Richard wrote and sung the song texts.
+Frith and Richard composed the music, and Richard wrote and sang the song texts.
 The music has been described as a mixture of avant-rock, pastorale with a little improvisation.
 AllMusic wrote that notwithstanding the "leaden" sound of the programmed drums, "Fans of Frith will not be disappointed with this collaboration.